turingschool/curriculum/source/academy/workshops/scrabble.markdown

 #### Workflow

-* 4: Developer is able to effectively use Git, terminal, their file system, and their editor to get the work done
+* 4: Developer is able to effectively use Git, terminal, the file system, and their editor to get the work done
 * 3: Developer is inefficient with the basics of Git, terminal, the file system, and their editor, but can get work done
 * 2: Developer needs some support/prompting in basic usage of Git, Terminal, the file system, or their editor
 * 1: Developer struggles to effectively use Git, Terminal, the file system, or their editor